Category Archives: Self Confidence

 Two years ago, I found myself at high school basketball game supporting a classmate of mine who was coaching.
 Within seconds of being there, a foul was called and a free throw shot was taken.
 The player shot the ball, and once she realized she was going to miss the shot she immediately hung her head and mouthed “Dang it”.
 IMG_2971It took her a second to gather herself before she realized she needed to be on the other end of the court for defense.
 I kept my eye on this player for next few minutes and noticed after every single “attempt” her body language was full of self-doubt.
 It was obvious she felt defeated by the physical performance she was displaying.
 Although I can’t speak to how well she was previously playing before I arrived, her defeated body language wasn’t aiding in current performance.

-You can usually pick the better players out by how they carry themselves.
-If you watch pre-shot routines, those that display more confidence usually have better technique in their shot, even if they don’t actually make the basket.
-Confidence is a huge predictor to your level of play.
-If you don’t have it, fake your confidence!
-Even if you aren’t feeling confident, pretend you are!
+You can usually pick out the better players by how they carry themselves.
+If you watch pre-shot routines, those who display more confidence usually have better technique, even if they don’t make the basket.
+Confidence is a huge predictor of your level of play.
+If you don’t have it, fake it!
+Even if you aren’t feeling confident, pretend that you are!
 Be an actress!
-Keep your head up after an error even if you want to throw your fist through a wall.
+Keep your head up after an error, even if you want to throw your fist through a wall.
 It can actually affect the way you feel and play.
-Positive body language can change the hormones in your body, and literally make you feel more confident.
+Positive body language can change the hormones in your body and literally make you feel more confident.
 Yes, it’s true.
-It can also affect how your opponents play against you; it is harder to beat a confident team.
+It can also affect how your opponents play against you; it’s harder to beat a confident team.
 It can also affect how your teammates play next to you.
 Your body language affects them just as much as it does your opponents.
 Always keep your head up!

 The first Step to Improving Your Mental Game: Awareness

-The first task on your athlete’s journey to strengthen their mental game is to increase the awareness of their thoughts.
+The first task on your athlete’s journey to strengthen their mental game is to increase their awareness of their thoughts.
 Instruct them to notice if their self-talk is hindering them or helping them achieve success.
-It’s crucial that your athletes notice when their minds are working for them and when it is working against them.
-Their focus is to recognize patterns of when it’s easy for them to stay motivated and focused, and when they struggle to do so.
+It’s crucial that your athletes become aware of when their minds are working for them and when they’re working against them.
+Their focus should be on recognizing patterns—when it’s easy for them to stay motivated and focused, and when they struggle to do so.

-1. When practice starts: Remind athletes to work on mentally preparing themselves for the upcoming practice.
+When practice starts: Remind athletes to mentally prepare for the upcoming session.
 Which voice are you listening to today?
-Are you talking yourself into working hard at practice, or are you simply going through the motions dragging yourself along praying that practice will end soon?
+Are you motivating yourself to give it your all, or are you simply going through the motions, hoping the practice will end soon?

-2. Watch their body language: If you see an athlete looking or performing like they are defeated, remind them to find their strong voice and smother their weak voice.
+Watch their body language: If you see an athlete looking defeated or performing poorly, remind them to find their strong voice and smother their weak voice.

-3. During instruction: If you are working on critiquing an athletes form, make sure to include what they should be reciting to themselves in their head.
+During instruction: When critiquing an athlete’s form, include reminders of what they should be saying to themselves in their head.

-4. When an athlete is struggling: Bring to their attention how their mind could be playing a role in their frustration.
-Is their weak voice taking control and beating themselves up inside or is their strong voice talking themselves into making the next play.
+When an athlete is struggling: Point out how their mind might be affecting their frustration.
+Is their weak voice taking control and beating them up inside, or is their strong voice helping them refocus and push through the next play?

 How Stress Can be Helpful!